-Course Code Course Title EFTS 2015 P/C/R/RP/EQ EDEM 627 e-Learning and Pedagogy: Effective Strategies for the Classroom 0.2500 S1 P: Subject to approval of the Head of School R: EDTL 891 EDEM 631 Foundations of Language Acquisition and Learning 0.2500 S2 P: Subject to Approval by Head of School.
-R: Enrolment in PGDipEd or MEd./Subject to Approval by Head of School EDEM 633 Foundations of Technology- Enhanced Language 0.2500 S2 P: Subject to approval of the Head of School.
+Course Code Course Title EFTS 2016 P/C/R/RP/EQ EDEM 615 Learning and Teaching Languages 0.2500 SU2 X P: Subject to approval of the Head of School EDEM 627 e-Learning and Pedagogy: Effective Strategies for the Classroom 0.2500 S1 P: Subject to approval of the Head of School

+EDEM 631 Foundations of Language Acquisition and Learning 0.2500 S2 P: Subject to approval by the Head of School.
+R: Enrolment in PGDipEd or M.Ed./Subject to Approval by Head of School EDEM 633 Foundations of Technology- Enhanced Language 0.2500 S2 P: Subject to approval of the Head of School.
 RP: Participants should have previously studied a language or completed teacher education or have experience teaching languages (including ESOL), and familiarity with a range of digital technologies.
-EDEM 681 Learning and Teaching Languages 0.2500 NO P: Subject to approval of the Head of School.
-RP: Experience of learning a language EDMM 632 Issues in Language Acquisition and Learning 0.2500 NO P: Subject to approval of the Head of School.
+EDMM 632 Issues in Language Acquisition and Learning 0.2500 S1 P: Subject to approval of the Head of School.
 R: EDEM 632 RP: EDEM 631 or equivalent knowledge.
 Participants should have previously studied a language or completed teacher education or have experience teaching languages (including ESOL).
-EDMM 633 Issues in Technology-Enhanced Language 0.2500 x P: Subject to approval of the Head of School.
+EDMM 633 Issues in Technology-Enhanced Language 0.2500 SU2 P: Subject to approval of the Head of School.
 RP: EDEM 631 or equivalent knowledge.
 Participants should have previously studied a language or completed teacher education or have experience teaching languages (including ESOL), and familiarity with a range of digital technologies.